-Dogs, just like humans, can suffer from motion sickness during car rides or other types of travel.
-A dog can get carsick even during short trips in the car.
-A queasy dog makes car rides an unpleasant experience for everyone, but luckily there are things you can do to help your pup feel better when riding in the car.
+Dogs, just like humans, can suffer from motion sickness during car rides (even short trips) or other types of travel.
+A queasy dog makes car rides an unpleasant experience for everyone.

 - Hunched back or other changed body posture

 - Lips pulled back and tight facial muscles

 - Vomiting (in some, but not all, cases)

 To determine whether your dog’s dislike of car rides is due to motion sickness or travel anxiety, it’s best to start with a visit and conversation with your vet.
 This can help rule out any underlying medical issues that could mimic the signs of motion sickness and travel anxiety (e.g., pain from a slipped disc or arthritis, an inner or middle ear infection, or high blood pressure).
 If there’s an underlying medical condition, you’ll want to begin by addressing that.

 If there isn’t a medical cause, the visit with your veterinarian will also provide you with an important opportunity to discuss possible medication and/or supplement options to help your dog.

 Medications for Motion Sickness

 It can sometimes be difficult to determine whether a dog is dealing with motion sickness or, travel anxiety, or both.
 In these cases, it’s a bit of trial-and-error.
 Typically, your best bet is to treat for possible motion sickness while also taking steps to help your dog feel more comfortable riding in the car.
 If your dog’s signs are due exclusively or even primarily to motion sickness, you should notice an improvement in your dog’s signs rather quickly once an effective treatment for motion sickness has been started.